mattpetters/dotfiles-legacy/vim/.vim_runtime/README.md

 # The Ultimate vimrc

+## NOTE - Matt
+- my colorscheme config lives in extended.vim.
+I need to change this at some point but for now it is still the case.

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.

 There are two versions: